aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    Option 2\[opt.2]: An IETF NSC receives a technology-agnostic slice request from the IETF NSC NBI and delegates the request to the OTN-SC through the OTN-SC NBI, which is OTN technology specific.
 The OTN-SC in turn realizes the slice in single or multi domain OTN networks by working with the underlying PNC or MDSC.
 In this option, the OTN-SC is considered as a realization of IETF NSC, i.e., an NS realizer as per {{!I-D.draft-contreras-teas-slice-controller-models}}, when the underlying network is OTN.
-The OTN-SC is also a subordinate slice controller of the IETF NSC, which is consistent with the hierarchical control of slices defined by the IETF network slice framework.
+The OTN-SC is also a subordinate slice controller of the RFC 9543 NSC, which is consistent with the hierarchical control of slices specified by {{!RFC9543}}.

    Option 3\[opt.3]: An OTN-aware orchestrator may request an OTN technology-specific slice with OTN-specific SLOs through the
    OTN-SC NBI to the OTN-SC.
 The OTN-SC in turn realizes the slice in single or multi domain OTN networks by working with the underlying PNC or MDSC